nicholasbrogle/nicholasbrogle/README.md

 ### [Numerical Methods for Optimization - Interior Point Iteration for Diet Problem]

 One of my hardest homeworks!
-Feel free to run the entire file to see iteratively-tagged convergence plots
+Feel free to run the entire file to see iteratively-tagged convergence plots of the optimizer

 **Technologies:** Python, Jax, MatplotLib